scala/scala3/docs/docs/reference/experimental/cc.md

 Their capture annotations are all as one would expect:

  - Mapping a lazy list produces a lazy list that captures the original list as well as the (possibly impure) mapping function.
-Of course, it would also be possible to pass a concrete function argument that is pure.
  - Filtering a lazy list produces a lazy list that captures the original list as well as the (possibly impure) filtering predicate.
  - Concatenating two lazy lists produces a lazy list that captures both arguments.